 Add the internal repository you created.
-See Modifying Clients to Find the Repository for more information.Import the GPG key by running the following command:
+See Configuring Hosts to Use the Internal Repository for more information.Import the GPG key by running the following command:

 - Install the CDH Repository

 Key Trustee Server and Key HSM depend on the bigtop-utils package, which is included in the CDH repository.
-For instructions on adding the CDH repository, see To add the CDH repository.
-To create a local CDH repository, see Creating a Local Yum Repository for instructions.
+For instructions on adding the CDH repository, see Using an Internal Package Repository.

 - Install NTP

 The Network Time Protocol (NTP) service synchronizes system time.
 Cloudera recommends using NTP to ensure that timestamps in system logs, cryptographic signatures, and other auditable events are consistent across systems.
 Install and start NTP with the following commands: